Autopia: Hong Kong Disneyland

 Hong Kong Disneyland was the first Disneyland-style park to not open with a form of the Autopia attraction.
 Later opened in summer 2006 as part of its phase one expansion, the Hong Kong version was different from the other versions as it featured electric cars with lighting effects and an onboard audio system.
 Theming included a lush jungle and alien landscapes.
 Honda was the sponsor of the attraction.
 Hong Kong Disneyland's Autopia closed on June 11, 2016, which was originally set to be replaced by "Avengers Quinjet Experience".
 But, at D23 2024 on August 10, it was announced that "Avengers Quinjet Experience" has been cancelled to make way for a new unnamed Spider-Man attraction, a part of "Stark Expo".
+In January 2026, the Walt Disney World News Today stated the new project would be expanded into a Spiderman/Avengers themed tower structure.